Residual-current device: Number of poles and pole terminology

 The number of poles represents the number of conductors that are interrupted when a fault condition occurs.
 RCDs used on single-phase AC supplies (two current paths), such as domestic power, are usually one- or two-pole designs, also known as single- and double-pole.
 A single-pole RCD interrupts only the energized conductor, while a double-pole RCD interrupts both the energized and return conductors.
 (In a single-pole RCD, the return conductor is usually anticipated to be at ground potential at all times and therefore safe on its own).

-RCDs with three or more poles can be used on three-phase AC supplies (three current paths) or to disconnect an earth conductor as well, with four-pole RCDs used to interrupt three-phase and neutral supplies.
+RCDs with three or more poles can be used on three-phase AC supplies (three current paths) or to disconnect the neutral conductor as well, with four-pole RCDs used to interrupt three-phase and neutral supplies.
 Specially designed RCDs can also be used with both AC and DC power distribution systems.

 The following terms are sometimes used to describe the manner in which conductors are connected and disconnected by an RCD: